 While Large Procurements (greater than $150,000) may also be awarded to small business bidders participating in SBPP, there is no requirement or preference that such contracts must be awarded to SBPP participants.

 Departments receiving questions from vendors regarding their SBPP status should refer them to the Overview of the Small Business Purchasing Program for Vendors webpage, which includes details on the validation of SBPP status and additional information on steps they may take to review their SBPP status with OSD if they received notice that they are no longer eligible to participate in the program.

 Departmental SBPP Spending Benchmark

 An annual benchmark for departmental SBPP spending is set by the Supplier Diversity Office.
-The current benchmark for Fiscal Year 2015 is 2.5%.
+The current benchmark is 3.3%.

 Note on subcontracting: All subcontracting relationships are governed by additional contract terms, which can be found in the Commonwealth Terms and Conditions and in the RFR.
 (See RFR – Required Specifications, “Subcontracting Policies” Section, and the Commonwealth Terms and Conditions, Section 9, Subcontracting By Contractor.)